 - 1. Select Models > ZoneBudget > Zones to activate the Data Editor. - 2.
 The entire model is set to zone number 1 by default.
 We will assign zone number 0 to the model in these steps: - Select Tools > Data > Reset (or press Ctrl + R) to open the Reset Aquifer Property dialog box. - In that dialog box, enter 0 for Zone Numbers, select Apply to Entire Model, and then click OK to close the dialog box.
 Zone number 0 is now assigned to the model. - 3.
 Move to the first layer and then move the grid cursor to the cell [1, 15, 25], i.e., where the well is located. - 4.
 Press Enter and enter 1 for Zone Number in the dialog box, then click OK. - 5.
 Move the grid cursor to the cell [2, 15, 25] in the second layer, and then Press Enter and enter 2 for Zone Number in the dialog box, then click OK. - 6.
 Move the grid cursor to the cell [3, 15, 25] in the third layer, and then Press Enter and enter 3 for Zone Number in the dialog box, then click OK. - 7.
-Select Tools > Finish Edit (or press Ctrl + F) to stop the Data Editor and save the changes. - 8.
-Select Models > ZoneBudget > Run to start the ZoneBudget program.
+Select Tools > Finish Edit (or press Ctrl + F) to stop the Data Editor and save the changes. - Select Models > ZoneBudget > Run to start the ZoneBudget program.
 The calculation will start automatically, and its progress will be displayed in the ZoneBudget Output window.
 You may terminate the calculation at any time by clicking on the Terminate button on that window.
-Once the calculation is finished or terminated, close the ZoneBudget Output window by clicking on its Close button. - 9.
-Review the results
+Once the calculation is finished or terminated, close the ZoneBudget Output window by clicking on its Close button.

-- Models > ZoneBudget > View > Listing File: This listing file contains the water budget of all zones of individual time steps at which flow terms are saved in the budget file. - Models > ZoneBudget > View > CSV File: For each time, for which the flow terms are saved in the budget file, there is one line for each in-flow term and each out-flow term along with totals.
+- 9. Review the results - Models > ZoneBudget > View > Listing File: This listing file contains the water budget of all zones of individual time steps at which flow terms are saved in the budget file. - Models > ZoneBudget > View > CSV File: For each time, for which the flow terms are saved in the budget file, there is one line for each in-flow term and each out-flow term along with totals.
 The zones are displayed in columns, so one table displays all zones.
 This makes it easy to compare any budget term for all the different zones.
 The CSV file is formatted in the way suitable to be loaded into a spreadsheet application.
-For this example, the CSV file should look like Figure 8.
-The highlighted line in this figure contain the flow rates from zone 0 to zones 1, 2, and 3, respectively.
-It means that the pumping well is extracting 7.647932E-05 m3/s from the first layer, 5.546326E-04 m3/s from the second layer, and 5.531944E-04 m3/s from the third layer. - Models > ZoneBudget > View > CSV2 File: The CSV2 file displays the complete budget for one zone and one time in a single line.
+If the WEL Package was used, the CSV file should look like Figure 11.
+If the MNW2 Package was used, the CSV file should look like Figure 12.
+The highlighted line in Figure 11 contain the flow rates from zone 0 to zones 1, 2, and 3, respectively.
+It means that the pumping well is extracting 7.647932E-05 m3/s from the first layer, 5.546326E-04 m3/s from the second layer, and 5.531944E-04 m3/s from the third layer.
+Figure 12 shows similar results when using the MNW2 Package in the simulation.
+In addition, MODFLOW also saves the nodal fluxes of MNW2 nodes in the modflow mnwi bynode.txt file (located in the model data folder). - Models > ZoneBudget > View > CSV2 File: The CSV2 file displays the complete budget for one zone and one time in a single line.
 Each column has a separate inflow or outflow budget term.
 The rows can be sorted by time within the spreadsheet program, which makes it possible to easily see how each term changes with time.
 The CSV2 file is formatted in the way suitable to be loaded into a spreadsheet application.